Statistics of drops generated from ensembles of randomly corrugated ligaments: Introduction

 \section{Introduction}

 Liquid fragmentation is the transformation of a compact volume into drops.
 The simplest example is the capillary-driven breakup of a slender cylindrical structure \cite{rutland1971non} at approximately regular intervals driven via the growth of long wavelength perturbations \cite{rayleigh1879a,rayleigh1879b,plateau1849}.
-A slightly complicated transition involves expanding liquid sheets \citep{bremond, lydia_3}, where the inertial expansion opposed by the capillary deceleration of the edges results in the formation of liquid rims, the subsequent destabilization of which leads to drops.
-Alternatively in perforated liquid sheets, the rapid capillary-driven expansion of the perforations \cite{hole_drop, hole_sheet} form an interconnected set of filaments, which eventually break into drops.
-Arguably, the most convoluted topological changes are encountered when macroscopic liquid structures (e.g. jets, mixing layers) are subjected to high shear rates \cite{lasheras,ling}, where Kelvin-Helmholtz \cite{khi} type instabilities generate many of the aforementioned structures like filaments, expanding sheets with rims, thin sheets with expanding holes etc. The only common feature that unites these seemingly disparate fragmentation processes is that the penultimate topological stage of drop formation is constituted by cylindrical thread-like structures called ligaments.
+In more general atomization problems, the initial liquid mass deforms transitioning to sheets \citep{bremond, lydia_3}, where the inertial expansion opposed by the capillary deceleration of the edges results in the formation of liquid rims, the subsequent destabilization of which leads to drops.
+A similar process develops when a perforation occurs in the liquid sheets, then the rapid capillary-driven expansion of holes \cite{hole_drop, hole_sheet} forms an interconnected set of filaments, which eventually break into drops.
+The evolution of these topological changes are also affected by shear stresses \cite{lasheras,ling}, introducing the effects of Kelvin-Helmholtz \cite{khi} instabilities that induce many of the aforementioned transitions.
+Given the turbulent regime for atomization, the evolution of liquid structures is chaotic and strongly dependent on initial conditions.
+The only common feature that unites these seemingly disparate fragmentation processes is that the topological stage leading to drop formation is constituted by cylindrical thread-like structures, called ligaments or filaments.

 The size of drops resulting from the breakup of ligaments governs physical mechanisms underlying a broad range of natural processes and industrial applications.
-These processes include (but not limited to) the exchange of heat and mass transfer at the ocean-atmosphere interface \cite{deike,seinfeld1998air}, mixing/separation in metallurgical applications \cite{johansen1988fluid,metal}, pesticide dispersal and irrigation in industrial agriculture \cite{bonn, agri_1,agri_2}, and ever so important, pathogen transmission driven by violent respiratory events \cite{lydia_1,lydia_covid}.
+These processes include the exchange of heat and mass transfer at the ocean-atmosphere interface \cite{deike,seinfeld1998air}, mixing/separation in metallurgical applications \cite{johansen1988fluid,metal}, pesticide dispersal and irrigation in industrial agriculture \cite{bonn, agri_1,agri_2}, and ever so important, pathogen transmission driven by violent respiratory events \cite{lydia_1,lydia_covid}, among many other examples.
 Therefore, the development of quantitative models geared towards statistical predictions of the size and velocity of drops has drawn considerable scientific interest \cite{vill_latest} over the recent decades.